VirrageS/TDL/README.md

 TDL
 ===

-Simple "To Do List" written in Swift
+ToDoList (TDL) is application written in Swift for iOS devices.
+It helps you to manage your tasks and have them presented in convinient way.

 SCREENSHOTS
 ===